 Father, 2 children dead in apparent murder-suicide in Placentia, police say

-Two 9-year-old children are dead after police say their father killed them and then shot himself in Placentia.
+Two 9-year-old children were found dead early Wednesday morning after police say their father killed them and then shot himself in Placentia.

 More Videos